luizaacampos/luizaacampos/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/luiza-de-almeida-campos/

-- ⚡ Fun fact: I have a biology degree :microscope:
+- ⚡ Fun fact: I have a bachelor's degree in biology :microscope: